What Are the Symptoms of Urinary Tract Infections in Older Adults?

-Older delirium -- a new worsening of the mental state -- as a result of a urinary tract infection.
+Older adults, especially those with dementia, can also develop delirium -- a new worsening of the mental state -- as a result of a urinary tract infection.
 In fact, sometimes new or worsened confusion can be the only outward sign of a UTI or other infection.

 It's a good idea to suspect UTI whenever an older person is having uncomfortable urination or new incontinence.
 In these cases, make sure the person is seen within 24 hours by his or her doctor or by an urgent care facility.